iikoshteruu/enhanced-grok-export/docs/installation.md

 **Script not appearing:**
 - Check if userscript manager is enabled
 - Verify the script is active in your manager
-- Refresh Claude.ai page
+- Refresh grok.com page
 - Check browser console for errors

 **Export button missing:**
-- Ensure you're on a Claude.ai conversation page
+- Ensure you're on a grok.com conversation page
 - Try scrolling or interacting with the page
 - Disable other userscripts temporarily
-- Check if Claude.ai updated their interface
+- Check if grok.com updated their interface

 ## ⚙️ Configuration